MengyanZhang-bioinfo/ProgMap/progmap-python/README.md

     └── ...
 ```

 Filenames are case-sensitive.
-A directory named `GEO` is ignored.
 Expression and methylation matrices are aligned by common gene and sample identifiers before analysis.

 ## One-command analysis